This site is not affiliated with any water heater manufacturer or plumber

 What 2026 cost trends should I watch?

 Three trends.
 First, copper and steel input prices are softer in 2026 vs 2024-2025, which is keeping unit prices flat to slightly down.
 Second, labour rates continue rising 3 to 5% per year in most US metros, slowly raising total installed cost.
-Third, state-level rebate programs (NYSERDA, Mass Save, ComEd, SoCalGas) are being expanded as states ramp up IRA implementation, which is improving the net-of-incentives cost.
+Third, the federal 25C credit ended December 31, 2025, so net-of-incentives cost now depends entirely on utility rebates, which vary widely by gas utility.

 Should I install now or wait?

 Install now if you need to replace a failing water heater.
 Wait if your current unit is working, you are gathering quotes, and you can wait 3 to 6 months for a slower-season price (most installers offer 5 to 10% discounts in early spring vs the peak fall-into-winter season when heaters tend to fail more often).
-There is no major federal policy change expected for tankless rebates in the next 18 months; the install economics are stable.
+The big federal policy change already happened: the 25C credit ended December 31, 2025.
+No further federal incentive change is scheduled, so install economics are stable from here.

 Updated 2026-04-27